dilawar/ncbs/handbook/student_handbook.markdown

 six months.
 This thesis is evaluated by external examiners, and does not have to be supported by published manuscript.

-**Recommended timelines:**
+## Recommended timelines

 CE Part I A&B are offered each year in June and December.

-PhD: CE Part I should be cleared by Y2 December, and Part II by Y2 June.
+PhD CE Part I should be cleared by Y2 December, and Part II by Y2 June.

-Int-PhD: CE Part I should be cleared by Y2 June, and Part II by Y3 December.
+Int-PhD CE Part I should be cleared by Y2 June, and Part II by Y3 December.